 Dear Governor Parnell:

-At the request of your legislative director, the Department of Law has reviewed CCS HB 302, making appropriations for the operating and capital expenses of the state's integrated comprehensive mental health program, introduced at your request.
+At the request of your legislative director, we have reviewed CCS HB 109, the mental health budget for fiscal year 2012, introduced at your request.
 The final bill raises some relatively minor legal issues.

 I. Required Reports